sentubiswas013/Javascript/code/question-02.md

 In summary, while frontend applications themselves don’t directly interact with databases, they must be cautious about the data they send to the backend and ensure proper backend validation and sanitization to prevent SQL injection attacks.

 ### Tooling and Build Systems

-Sure, here are the answers to the questions:
+---

-### 51\. **What is Webpack, and what role does it play in frontend development?
+### 1\. **What is Webpack, and what role does it play in frontend development?
 How do you configure it for optimizing JS bundles?**

 **Webpack** is a popular JavaScript module bundler used in frontend development.
 It allows developers to bundle all assets (JavaScript files, CSS, images, etc.) into a single or multiple optimized bundles, improving the performance and organization of code in a web application.
 Webpack also provides features like hot module replacement, code splitting, and tree shaking.